 What will affect the receipt of credit with the most favorable conditions: a good credit history, high monthly income, ownership of stocks and securities, the presence of a guarantor, the lack of other credit obligations.

-The annual loan rate for foreign citizens is now around 5-7% (for Latvian citizens it will be lower).
+The annual loan rate for foreign nationals as of February 2025 is around 4.5–5.5% (4–4.5% for Latvian citizens).
 In general, the rate will be set individually, based on your capabilities, especially financial.
-Also, the amount of the loan will depend on the type of object: if, for example, buying an apartment in a new building, but not in an old house, you can get a loan for a larger amount.
+The amount of the loan will also depend on the type of object: if, for example, you want to to buy an apartment in a new building, not in an old house, it can be done by getting a loan for a larger amount.

-Mortgages in Latvia, as a rule, are issued for no more than 10 years, but there are cases where this period may be increased.
-It strongly depends on the age of the client: if the property is bought by a young person, he is likely to get the maximum period.
-It is possible to repay the loan prematurely, and by law there are no penalties.
+Issued a mortgage in Latvia, as a rule, for a period of up to 20–30 years, depending on the age of the client: if the property is bought by a young man, he is likely to get the maximum period.
+It is possible to repay the loan early, and by law there will be no penalties.

 Additional costs when taking a mortgage: opening an account at the bank, where the mortgage is issued (usually not more than €200); payment of the bank commission for issuing and processing the loan (up to 2% of the loan amount); payment of state fees for registration of loans in the “Land Registry” (0.1% of the loan amount); real estate insurance for one year (it costs about €110).